 After a record-breaking year for heat pump sales in Europe, it is encouraging to see that MEPs backed Member States’ creation of a pathway and quantitative goals for their national commitment to the installation of heat pumps in buildings.

-The law voted on today, the Energy Performance of Buildings Directive, now moves into the ‘trilogues’ stage, where negotiations take place between the EU Council, Parliament and Commission in order to reach a final agreed text.
+The law voted on today, the Energy Performance of Buildings Directive, moves now into the ‘trilogue’ stage, where negotiations take place between the EU Council, Parliament and Commission to reach a final agreement on the text.